deeplearning4j/deeplearning4j/gettingstarted.md

 ## <a name="all">Full Install: All OS</a>

 DeepLearning4J requires [Java 7](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html) or above.
+For more complete instructions installing Java, see our Getting Started page for ND4J.

 ## ND4J: Numpy for the JVM

 [ND4J is the Java scientific computing engine](http://nd4j.org/) powering our matrix manipulations.The ND4J getting started page is [here](http://nd4j.org/getstarted.html), and you need to install it to run DL4J.
-(It's also fun in and of itself...)

 ## <a id="ide-for-java">IDE for Java</a>

 ### What it is
-An Integrated Development Environment ([IDE](http://encyclopedia.thefreedictionary.com/integrated+development+environment)) will allow you to edit the source code, debug it and build it with a few clicks.
-The ones suggested here will use your installed version of Java, will talk with GitHub and Maven, which will take care of the dependencies for you.
-Visit our [dependencies](dependencies.html) page to know how to 'easily' change the dependencies later on.
+An Integrated Development Environment ([IDE](http://encyclopedia.thefreedictionary.com/integrated+development+environment)) will allow you to work with our API and build your nets with a few clicks.
+The IDEs suggested here will use your installed version of Java and can communicate with Maven, which will take care of the dependencies for you.
+Visit our [dependencies](dependencies.html) page to see how you can easily swap them out as needed.

 ### Why you need it
-You want to set up a hassle-free development environment so that you only worry about your code.
-IDEs typically come with Maven support, but we prefer you to install [Maven](#3-maven) so you can run commands directly as instructed previously.
+You want a hassle-free development environment so that you only need to think about your code.
+IDEs typically come with Maven support, but we prefer you to install [Maven](#maven) so you can run commands directly as instructed previously.

 ### Is it already installed?
 Just check your installed programs.

 ### Installation
 We recommend installing [IntelliJ](https://www.jetbrains.com/idea/download/).
-You will be perfectly fine with the free community edition.
+The free community edition does the job just fine.

-These are some equivalent IDEs: [Eclipse](http://books.sonatype.com/m2eclipse-book/reference/creating-sect-importing-projects.html) or [Netbeans](http://wiki.netbeans.org/MavenBestPractices).
+[Eclipse](http://books.sonatype.com/m2eclipse-book/reference/creating-sect-importing-projects.html) and [Netbeans](http://wiki.netbeans.org/MavenBestPractices) are two other popular IDEs.

 ## <a id="maven">Maven</a>

 ### What it is

-Maven is an automated build tool for Java projects (among other [things](http://maven.apache.org/what-is-maven.html)), that basically locates the latest version of the libraries (Deeplearning4j .jar files), and downloads them automatically to your computer.
+Maven is an automated build tool for Java projects (among other [things](http://maven.apache.org/what-is-maven.html)), which locates the latest version of the project libraries (Deeplearning4j .jar files) and downloads them automatically to your computer.

 ### Why you need it

 Maven will allow you to install both ND4J and Deeplearning4j projects easily.
 It works well with Integrated Development Environments ([IDE](#ide-for-java)) such as IntelliJ.

-(If you really know what you are doing, and do not want to install Maven, you can find the .jar files in our [downloads](downloads.html) page.
+(Experienced Java developers who prefer not to work with Maven can find the .jar files in our [downloads](downloads.html) page.
 For an expert user it might be faster, but also more complicated due to dependencies.)

 ### Is it already installed?

 To see if Maven is installed in your machine, enter the following into the command line:

 		mvn --version